DefJM/hemb/content/posts/20241006_productive-writing.md

 - Participants can work on very different topics.
 That's even re-freshing and inspring for the breaks.

 ## References
 - I found my "method" has some ressemblance with [dnbt777](https://learnhowtolearn.org/author/learnhowtolearn/)'s article on [How to Build Anything Extremely Quickly](https://learnhowtolearn.org/how-to-build-extremely-quickly/).
-Please check it out, too!
+Please check it out, it's worth reading!
 - Found this medium post to have very similar ideas about writing modes and took some wording from it: https://medium.com/the-brave-writer/writing-as-an-iterative-process-81e1e8df0769